-The International Business & Entrepreneurship Centre (IBEC) is a specialized centre housed within the University of New Brunswick's faculty of business administration in Fredericton, New Brunswick.
-IBEC's main objective is to facilitate entrepreneurial endeavours amongst promising students through such methods as the Activator program.
+The International Business & Entrepreneurship Centre (IBEC) is a specialized centre housed within the University of New Brunswick's Faculty of Management in Fredericton, New Brunswick.
+IBEC's main objective is to facilitate entrepreneurial endeavours amongst promising students through such methods as the Venture Analyst Program.

-- Activator: Working with an actual start-up venture, you'll get valuable real world experience while you're on your way to earning a concentration in entrepreneurship.
-Through this, the Activator program will give you the skills you need to launch your career.
+- Venture Analyst Program: Work with an actual start-up venture and gain valuable real-world experience while you're on your way to earning a concentration in entrepreneurship.
+No matter what you want to do when you finish your degree, the leadership skills you build will help you launch your career.